Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 • Head to the public onsen [Official websiteGoogle Maps location] (or use the private onsen in your accommodation).

-• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make great provisions for your hike.
+• Boil some eggs and sweet potatoes in the public hot spring – best bought at Yumune Chaya, [Google Maps location] the teahouse adjacent to the Yumune Kusushi Tōkō-ji Temple (squeezed between the river and the public onsen) – they make significant provisions for your hike.

 Download the Hongū area map for use offline during your hike.